staging-951d-madcitymultimedia/postman-docs/src/pages/docs/writing-scripts/intro-to-scripts.md

     url:  "https://www.postman.com/postman/workspace/aa5fb3b8-0090-4b5e-b3b4-fa5c1f2d080d"
 ---

-Postman's runtime is based on Node.js and lets you add dynamic behavior to requests and collections.
+Postman's runtime is based on [Node.js](https://nodejs.org/en/about) and lets you add dynamic behavior to requests and collections.
 You can use pre-request and test scripts to write API tests, build requests that can contain dynamic parameters, pass data between requests, and more.

 Pre-request and test scripts execute asynchronously.
-This enables you to execute multiple scripts without waiting for the previous one to complete.
+This enables you to execute multiple scripts without waiting for the previous script to complete.
 If you'd like scripts to execute in sequence, you can use a callback function.

 ## Contents